 What Causes Vertigo?

-- Decreased blood flow to the brain: A blood clot or blockage in blood vessels can lead to strokes in the brain.
+A blood clot or blockage in blood vessels can lead to strokes in the brain.
 Bleeding into the brain can be another issue.
-This causes vertigo, headaches, problems with walking, and inability to look to the side of the bleed.
+This causes spinning sensation, headaches, problems with walking, and inability to look to the side of the bleed.

-- Hormonal changes and low blood sugar: A combination like this can cause pregnant women to experience vertigo, particularly in the first trimester.
+A combination like this can cause pregnant women to experience spinning sensation, particularly in the first trimester.
 In the second trimester, vertigo may come about due to pressure on blood vessels from the expanding uterus.
 Later on, when the woman lies on her back, vertigo may occur due to the weight of the baby pressing on the large vein carrying blood to the head.